amirhanov/backgroundVideo/README.md

 ## Usage

+You can use one of two options.

+For local video:

 1. Open **.xcodeproj** file
-2. Open swift file **ViewController**
-3. Import video file to project
+2. Import video file to project.
+Check the box **copy if needed**
+3. Open swift file **ViewController**
-4. Then paste the file name and format into the appropriate places:
+4. Then paste the file name and format into the appropriate place:

-4.1.
-For local video:

 ```
-let videoURL: NSURL = Bundle.main.url(forResource: "Имя файла", withExtension: ".формат")! as NSURL
+let videoURL: NSURL = Bundle.main.url(forResource: "file name", withExtension: ".format")! as NSURL
 ```

-or
+5. Press `Command + R` or `Play` and run project

-4.2.
-For web video:
+For url video:

+1. Uncomment a piece of code for url in method **viwDidLoad**:

 ```
-let url = URL(string: "Ссылка на видео")!
+try?
+VideoBackground.shared.play(view: view, videoName: "file name", videoType: "format")
 ```

+2. Then paste the file name and format into the appropriate place
+3. In method **viwDidLoad**, comment out a piece of code for local video
-5. Press `Command + R` or `Play` and run project. **Great!**
+3. Press `Command + R` or `Play` and run project. **Great!**

 ## Support